SimonGomezUniv/doc/td_monitoring.md

 ## step 3 : add some logs in your app

-add winston and wondston-loki package via npm install
+add winston and windston-loki package via npm install

 ### Setup the winston configuration